 - Attach at least one letter of support from someone that can substantiate the mitigating circumstances.
 This individual should not be a family member.
 Examples would include a medical doctor, clergy, professional, etc.

-- The appeal form must be provided to the Office of Student Financial Aid within the prescribed dates as noted on the SAP Appeal Form.
+- The appeal form must be submitted to the Office of Scholarships and Financial Aid within the prescribed dates as noted on the SAP Appeal Form.
 Failure to provide these within the prescribed dates will result in a delayed determination.

 - An objective committee, composed of selected individuals outside the Office of Student Financial Aid, determines whether the appeal is approved.
 The decision of the Appeals Committee is final and cannot be appealed further.

 Appeal Denials or Non-appeals – If you are denied an appeal or you decide not to appeal, you must complete the necessary hours and earn the appropriate grades.
 Once you have reached the prescribed standards you become eligible to receive financial aid.

 You change from undergraduate to graduate – If you reach Failure Status as an undergraduate, and then are admitted to a graduate degree program, you will be eligible to receive financial aid as a graduate student.
 You must be in a degree-seeking status and fully accepted into the graduate program.

 - Changes in major, double majors or minors – may cause you to reach your maximum attempted hours, and lose your eligibility before earning a degree.